devspacemx/devspace.mx/content/post/2017-04-27-building-hoppers-media-centre.md

 From experience, most of my time has revolved around handling data and building pages in gatsby-node.js.
 This file quickly becomes the piping of your entire website.

-## Examples of gatsby-node.js hooks:
+## Examples of gatsby-node.js hooks

 - createPages
 - onCreateBabelConfig